neuefische/wd-flipped-classroom-curriculum/sessions/react-basics/react-basics.md

 React only updates the DOM elements that have changed compared to the last render.
-This is very efficient and provides a great user experience (focus stays consistent, inputs keep their values, etc.) as well as a great developer experience (declaritive code is much easier to reason about).
+This is very efficient and provides a great user experience (focus stays consistent, inputs keep their values, etc.) as well as a great developer experience (declaritive code is much easier to read).

 ## Nice to know: React, JSX, Transpilers and Bundlers